 One employment option for Physics majors is graduate school.
 You can attend graduate school in Physics or any one of a number of subfields in Physics.
 You can attend graduate school in other disciplines too.
 Many of our majors have gone on to study Physics in graduate school.
-Some of our recent grads have found themselves at excellent schools such as the University of Illinois at Urbana-Champaign, Washington University, University of Chicago and Michigan State University.
-Other graduates have gone on to study different topics such as meteorology and geology.
+Some of our recent grads have found themselves at excellent schools such as the University of Illinois at Urbana Champaign, Washington University, University of Chicago and Michigan State University.
+Some of our graduates have gone on to study other topics such as Meteorology and Geology.

 A third type of funding for graduate school is the fellowship which usually comes with no teaching or research responsibilities.
 Some graduate schools offer fellowships to select students.
 There are national organizations that also offer fellowships and those can be used anywhere.
-You will need to apply for fellowships and the following links will start you on that process:
+One needs to apply for fellowships and the following links will start you on that process.